As my Dad says, I love life (especially in Winchester).

 He does however know about my abnormal Mars Bar fascination; perhap's its an Northern Irish thing.

-Pilates continues to make a huge difference for me - helping to gently knit my broken core back together.
+Pilates continues to make a huge difference for me - helping to gently knit my core back together.
 I've come to realise that from a Pilates perspective, the big curve in my long lower back, accentuated by pregnancy, isn't quite as desirable as the media leads us to believe.
 Pilates is helping me to re-adjust my pelvis position for better spinal placement - i'm hoping that this will prevent lower back pain occuring later in life.

 I've always enjoyed sports and fitness.